Every profession has tools they rely on that accommodate their success, and trading is no different.

 With low volatility, you can utilize the previously covered channel trading, as it’s more likely the coin will remain within the range until the volatility increases.

-With so many indicators available, the only way to find which ones are best for you is to begin testing them.
+With so many indicators available, the only way to find which ones are best for you is to test them.
 That’s also why documenting or journaling your trades is crucial to your success as a trader.

 Make the practice of journaling your trades a habit.
 It will become easier to identify which indicators are best serving you or not in the future.

-As you go, you will learn how to fine-tune your strategy, adding and removing different indicators as needed, until one day, you will have formed a solid, tried, tested, and proven trading strategy.
+As you go, you will learn how to fine-tune your strategy, adding and removing different indicators as needed, until you will have formed a solid, tried, tested, and proven trading strategy.